thomadan/CSVmorph/readme.md

 ### The files

-* CSVmorph.maxpat - The patcher, to be used in Max as a *bpatcher*
+* CSVmorph.maxpat - The CSVmorph Max patch, to be used in Max as a *bpatcher*
-* CSVmorph.java   - The core Java class.
-Performing reading, processing and drawing commands.
+* CSVmorph.java   - Java source code for performing reading, processing and drawing operations
-* CSVmorph.class  - Compiled version of the java source code - dependency of CSVmorph.maxpat
+* CSVmorph.class  - Compiled CSVmorph.java - dependency of CSVmorph.maxpat
 * CSVmorph.js     - JavaScript code for resizing bpatcher - dependency of CSVmorph.maxpat
 * hailun.csv      - Included default CSV file
 * example.maxpat  - An example patch demonstrating how CSVmorph.maxpat is used

 ## Running the patch

 The CSVmorph patch is meant to be run as a bpatcher in a parent patcher, and not by itself.
-This is done by pressing the key [n] in a patcher and typing [bpatcher CSVmorph.maxpat].
+This is done by typing *bpatcher CSVmorph.maxpat* in a new object creation box.

 ### Requirements